marcel-dehaan/fintime/README.md

 <a id="configuration"></a>
 ## Configuration
-Fintime provides granular control over configurations through its `config` argument, available in the plot function, subplot, panel, and artists classes.
+FinTime provides granular control over configurations through its `config` argument, available in the plot function, subplot, panel, and artists classes.
 These configurations are propagated downward to sub-components, including updates along each branch.

-Fintime uses [FieldConfig](https://pypi.org/project/fieldconfig/) for configurations, and, as demonstrated in the [Multi-plot](#multi-plot) example it supports updates by passing a new Config object or a dictionary, whether flat or nested.
+FinTime uses [FieldConfig](https://pypi.org/project/fieldconfig/) for configurations, and, as demonstrated in the [Multi-plot](#multi-plot) example it supports updates by passing a new Config object or a dictionary, whether flat or nested.
 If you're interested in creating your own configurations, please refer to the documentation.

 The available configuration options can be displayed using:
 ```python